EKGF/ekg-maturity/docs/intro/executive-summary.md

 use case---would be broken down into various _sub-use cases_ resulting in a so-called _"[Use Case Tree](https://use-case-tree-method.ekgf.org/concept/use-case/)_" (UCT).
 Each node in that tree represents some functionality---a capability so you will.
-How does this relate to the EKG/MM?
+How does this relate to the maturity model?
 Well, per use case in that tree structure you can determine how realistic it is to actually be able to implement that use case in relation to the level of maturity of the organization as a whole and more specifically in relation to any of the capabilities that are being covered in this document.